jcarrano/wg-keygen-notrust/README.md

 - You do not have to trust the webserver not to tamper with the site because it is hosted on IPFS, which is content-addressed, so if the address/hash is the same, the content is the same.
+  - Or you can access it via the Github HTML previewm which embeds the git commit hash, so you know you are getting the right version.

 Alternatively, you could host the site yourself.